The Menagerie (Star Trek: The Original Series): Part I

 On the screen, the Enterprise arrives at Talos IV in 2254 in response to a distress call from the survey ship Columbia, lost in 2236.
-Pike beams down to the planet along with Spock and a landing party, where they encounter a group of survivors, including a young woman named Vina, who was born shortly after the crash of Columbia.
+Pike beams down to the planet along with Spock and a landing party, where they encounter a group of survivors, including a young woman named Vina, who was born around the time of the crash of Columbia.
 Dr. Boyce, Pike's chief medical officer, establishes that the survivors are all in perfect health, despite the circumstances.
 Vina promises to show Pike the secret of their health, and leads him to a rocky outcropping.
 Two aliens emerge from a hidden door, stun Pike, and carry him through the door.
 Vina, the other survivors, and their camp suddenly disappear.
 Pike has been abducted by the Talosians, humanoid aliens with the power to create illusions indistinguishable from reality (reality distortion fields).

 Back in 2267, the scene is interrupted by a message from Starfleet Command, which reveals that the images they have been viewing are being transmitted from Talos IV.
 Mendez is placed in command of the Enterprise, but Spock begs Kirk to see the rest of the transmission.